 Phillip Pullman.
 Michael Leckie (via the author)

-Philip Pullman is once again having a moment, thanks to the new blockbuster adaptation of "His Dark Materials" by the BBC and HBO.
-Pullman has also returned to the fictional world of his heroine, Lyra Belacqua, with a new trilogy, "The Book of Dust," which probes more deeply into the central question of his earlier books: What is the nature of consciousness?
+The return of HBO's adaptation of Philip Pullman's classic series "His Dark Materials" is the perfect time to dive into his new trilogy, "The Book of Dust."
+The tales of an older Lyra Belacqua probe more deeply into the central question of his earlier books: What is the nature of consciousness?

 Philip Pullman — author of the fantasy classic "His Dark Materials" — is clearly attuned to the imaginative world of children.
 So maybe it’s not surprising that the book that exerted such a pull on his own imagination was "The Pocket Atlas of the World," which he first encountered at the age of nine.